 them out as sharp as possible.

-If you decide to pass your music on to me, first I would like to become familiar with it.
-I will listen to your tracks, I would like to read or hear what you think
+If you will decide to pass your music on to me, first I would like to become familiar with it.
+I will listen to your tracks, I would like to read or hear what you

-will give you update of the mixes in brief intervals.
+this stage I will give you update of the mixes in brief intervals.
 I will continue to mix till you are satisfied.

 I am able to work nearly every working day.
 Depending on how quick we communicate and find a common ground, I guess it is possible to finish something like a 5 track EP within 3 or 4 weeks.